Holocaust Martyrs' and Heroes' Remembrance Day 2012

 Message from the Chairman of the Yad Vashem Directorate Avner Shalev

-The attached materials include texts and readings that can be incorporated into your ceremony.
+The attached materials include texts and readings on this year’s theme that can be incorporated into your ceremony.

-To date, 4 million names of Holocaust victims have been recorded in Yad Vashem’s online Central Database of Shoah Victims’ Names, with over 2 million of them taken from our Pages of Testimony.
-These Pages are submitted by relatives and friends who knew the victims, and serve as symbolic epitaphs, preserving their memory.
-You can assist in our ongoing collection campaign by copying and distributing Pages of Testimony, or by submitting them online through our website: www.yadvashem.org.
+To date, over 4 million names of Holocaust victims have been recorded in Yad Vashem’s online Central Database of Shoah Victims’ Names, with some 2.6 million of them taken from our Pages of Testimony.
+These Pages have been submitted by relatives and friends who knew the victims, and serve as symbolic epitaphs, preserving their memory.
+You can assist in our ongoing collection campaign by copying and distributing new Pages of Testimony, or by submitting them online through our website: www.yadvashem.org.

 As the years pass, and the generation of survivors dwindles, the second and third generations must do everything possible to perpetuate the memory of the Holocaust’s victims.
 By reciting their names, ages and places of death, we keep their memory alive, and remind ourselves that each man, woman and child was, and is, an entire world.